Lego Racers: Gameplay

-Each of the game's tracks contain power up bricks, which can be collected by the player and used to gain an advantage over other racers.
+Each of the game's tracks contains power up bricks, which can be collected by the player and used to gain an advantage over other racers.
 The power ups are divided into four categories: Projectile, Hazard, Shield and Turbo, with each providing a different use to the player.
 The player can also collect up to three "power plus" bricks, which increase the capability of any power ups collected.
 Most tracks contain one shortcut that players can use to get ahead of opponents, which are usually either found with careful looking, or accessed using power-ups, mainly Projectile power-ups that destroy part of the scenery.
 During a race, the in-game HUD displays the player's position, lap number, "lap timers", and a "Power Up Icon" if the player is carrying any power up or power plus bricks.
 The player can also choose between viewing the "Speedometer", the "Course Map" or the "Close-up Map".

 The game contains three single-player modes: "Circuit Race", "Single Race" and "Time Race", as well as one multiplayer mode, "Versus Race".
-The Circuit Race mode follows the game's main plot, and allows players to race through circuits made up of multiple tracks, gaining points based on where they place, while contending with a highly skilled racer who leads each circuit.
+The Circuit Race mode follows the game's main plot, and allows players to race through circuits made up of multiple tracks, gaining points based on where they place, while contending with the host, a highly-skilled racer who leads each circuit.
 In a circuit, the player must earn enough points to move on to the next race, and will win if they finish with the most points (even in the event of a tie).
 Placing third or above in a circuit unlocks the next circuit for the player.
+Winning the circuit gives the player access to that boss's character parts and car.
 The Single Race mode allows the player to race on a single track unlocked from the Circuit Race mode.
 The Time Race mode places the player in a race against Veronica Voltage driving a ghost car with the aim of beating her best time around a track chosen by the player.
 If the player beats Veronica's time on all tracks, they unlock her car and her character parts.
 Versus Race allows two players to race against each other in a split screen view without non-player character minifigures on the track.